imvetri/ui-editor/README.md

 If you are working as an employee, its important that we stay chill minded.
 Solve important problems that saves time of developer not just the busines.
 * Make time for yourself at work, if any of your solution saves time for business, that is something you have earned for yourself.

+## Releases

+Project will maintain monthly release after some feedback.
+This is my first time maintaining an open source project, it would be of great help if you could drop some tips.!